Submitted by SpringfieldMoms Contributor Allison Klint.

 - Invitations/Thank-you cards: A bicycle tire.
 Start with construction paper or plain white copy paper.
 Fold the paper in half.
 Cut on the fold to make a circle.
 Color and add spokes to make the circle look like a tire.
 Or go to the computer and use clip art.
 They have lots of bicycles.
 Print on any color of paper.
 Remind each child to bring their bike to the party for a parade.
-Or send an E-vite, if time is of the essence.
+Or send an online invitation if time is of the essence.

 - Decorations: Use racing flags and helmets as centerpieces and to hang up in doorways.

 - Cake/Food: Bake using a round cake pan to make the cake look like a tire.
 Otherwise, the dollar store has lots of little bike toys you can stick on a regular 13×9 cake.